yasen5/APWorldWebsite/CONTRIBUTING.md

 - PR title format: `Type: short description` (e.g., `Feature: add login endpoint`).
 - PR description must explain:
   - What the change is
-  - Why it's needed
   - How it was implemented
 - Link any related issues, this means **include associated Issue ID** with every PR.
   - This ensures that each change is linked to an issue, providing context for the change and ensuring thorough documentation of the change history in the Issue tracker.

 ## Merging

-- Do not merge your own PR without review.
+- For larger changes, do not merge your own PR without review.
 - Resolve all merge conflicts before merging.
-- Prefer "Squash and merge" to keep a clean history.

 ## Automated Testing

-- The goal is to soon be able to add automated deployment of the website to test that no PRs break existing code
+- The goal is to soon be able to add automated deployment of the website to test that no PRs break existing code.

 ## General